 Compacting a soil by reducing the void space between soil particles to increase the shear strength.

-Soil Stabilization - Finished
+Soil Stabilization - Finished Site

 04